avs-code/volantaWidget/README.md

-# Widget Volanta Export para phpVMS 7
+# Widget Volanta Export phpVMS 7

 Exports flights from phpVMS to the CSV format required by Volanta.